Emceelamb/curriculum-vitae/content.md

   job: Freelance Developer
   city: New York City, Ho Chi Minh City, Los Angeles, Berkeley
   achievements:
-    - Design and develop websites for business ranging from personal artists to independent publishing houses to promote products, events and services with clients located in Israel, Qatar, Hong Kong, and United States through Upwork
+    - Design and develop websites for business ranging from personal artists to independent publishing houses to promote products, events and services with clients located in Israel, Qatar, Hong Kong, and United States
-    - Implemented AJAX queries to database to automate content population and showcase projects
-    - Custom Ghost CMS theme development with Handlebars.js and Stripe integration to drive subscription and membership
-    - Work with clients and account managers to define scope of work and create development timelines for deliverables
+    - Work with clients to define scope of work and create development timelines for deliverables
 # - years: 2019-2020
 #   employer: New York University - ITP
 #   job: Graduate Assistant -- Coding Lab Mentor